by Rick Anderson

 The Missouri Incarceration Reimbursement Act (MIRA) has been around since 1988, but wasn’t seriously enforced until 2006.
 Under MIRA, prisoners can be billed for the full past and future costs of their incarceration if it is believed they have the ability to pay 10% of the cost of two years in prison (about $2,200 annually).
 The statute allows state officials to seize 90% of a prisoner’s assets or income stream to satisfy the debt.
 With the costs of incarceration so high, such debts can be significant.
 [See: PLN, April 2014, p.28].

 A hypothetical prisoner serving a ten-year flat prison term would be liable for the entire cost of his incarceration – around $220,000 – should he have approximately $4,400 in assets.
 And state officials could move to collect the full amount even after he is released.
 Pensions and government benefits are not exempt, which can leave former prisoners with insufficient funds for housing or even food.

-For example, when he was released after serving a four-month “shock” sentence for drunk ...
+For example, when he was released after serving a four-month “shock” sentence for drunk driving, a former ...

 by Matt Clarke

 Decades after prisons in the Deep South were desegregated by the federal courts, a federal judge has approved a stipulated order desegregating housing and job assignments in Arizona Department of Corrections (ADC) facilities.
 The February 5, 2016 order by U.S. District Court Judge Cindy Jorgenson also provided ...